navidrome/website/content/en/docs/Installation/docker.md

       - "/path/to/data:/data"
       - "/path/to/your/music/folder:/music:ro"
 ```
-Start it with `docker-compose up -d`
+Start it with `docker-compose up -d`.
+Note that the environment variables above are just an example and are not required.
+The
+values in the example are already the defaults

 ### Using `docker` command line tool: